notthetup/blog/_posts/2006-03-30-confessions-of-a-soon-to-be-engineer.md

 ---
-title: Confessions of a 'soon to be' engineer..
+title: Confessions of a soon to be engineer
 categories:
  - NUS
 ---